Internet DRAFT - draft-kutylowski-mrsa-algorithm

 functionality neither user nor finalization service knows a base RSA

-techniques (see for example [11]), or by outsourcing key generation
+(see for example [10]), or by outsourcing key generation to a trusted

 o User's device - uses user's MRSAA key